 Chairman of the Board and President and Chief Executive Officer Positions

-The Board has determined that Ovintiv is best served by separating the positions of chairman of the board and president and chief executive officer.
+The Board has determined that Ovintiv is best served by separating the positions of chairman of the board and chief executive officer.
 The chairman of the board shall be an independent member of the Board and appointed by the other members of the Board.

 Ovintiv’s governing documents provide that the Board shall consist of a minimum of eight and a maximum of 17 directors.
-The NCG Committee, with the assistance of an external search consultant if necessary, identifies and recommends to the Board the proposed nominees for appointment or election at each annual meeting of shareholders consistent with criteria approved by the Board.
+The CRG Committee, with the assistance of an external search consultant if necessary, identifies and recommends to the Board the proposed nominees for appointment or election at each annual meeting of shareholders consistent with criteria approved by the Board.

 The Board does not have a mandatory retirement age, nor does it have formal director term limits.
 Board renewal is managed through regular Board assessments and evaluations.

 Limitation on Other Boards